Rodrique09/JavaScript-Learning/README.md

 # JavaScript-Learning from freecodecamp.org
-# Refreshing and strengthning Javascript for DSA and building web apps.
+# Refreshing and strengthening Javascript for DSA and building web apps.